nimedev/nodejs-api/README.md

 ## A list with the name of service (folder) to load.
 Separate by space.
 export NODEJS_API_LOADER=undefined

+# Database configuration if use a unique db for all services.
+## Database URI.
+export NODEJS_API_MONGODB_URI="mongodb://localhost:27017/nodejs_api"
 ```

 You can copy this script in bashrc file, modify the variables and delete variables that don't need modification or are undefined.